zhassman/Portfolio/README.md

 # Portfolio

 ## Repository Overview
-Welcome to my portfolio / project archive!
-This is a home for a few of the projects that I have done.
+This portfolio serves as an archive for projects completed in introductory computer science courses at UChicago.

 ## Featured Projects